Persian War (horse): 1967/1968 season: hurdling

 Persian War returned the following season with a twenty-five-length win in the Wyld Court Hurdle at Newbury, beating a field that included top class hurdler Mugatpura (future winner of the Fighting Fifth and Scottish Champion Hurdle).
 In his next race, he fell in the Lansdown 4YO Hurdle at Cheltenham behind Spanish Steps.
 Jockey Jimmy Uttley thought he was dead as he lay there, but Persian War soon recovered from the setback.

 However, his season was hampered by an outbreak of foot and mouth, and Alper decided that Persian War should race in France for a time.
 When trainer Swift disagreed, Alper removed the horse from his care and sent him to Chantilly, where he contracted a bad chill and was in a poor state when he eventually returned to Britain.
 Now in the yard of Chepstow trainer Colin Davies, Persian War slowly returned to form with two placed efforts under big weights at Doncaster and Kempton.

 He was then targeted at the Schweppes Gold Trophy at Newbury where, at only 5 years old, he was allotted top weight of 11 st 13 lbs against a field of thirty one rivals.
-Displaying all of his talent, Persian War beat the highly regarded Major Rose by half a length and set a weight-carrying record.
+Displaying all of his talent, Persian War beat the highly regarded Major Rose by half a length and set a weight-carrying record which has not been matched up to 2025.

 Persian War then returned to Cheltenham as one of the favourites for the Champion Hurdle, with former winners Saucy Kit and Salmon Spray, Gloucestershire Hurdle winner Chorus, Cheltenham Trial Hurdle winner Sempervivum, and top class Mugatpura also in the field.
 It was rated the best Champion Hurdle for years, and on the firm ground Chorus was made favourite at 7/2 with Persian War second choice at 4/1.
 His fellow Alper owned stablemate Straight Point led the field with Persian War tracking.
 Running down the hill, Saucy Kit challenged Persian War before a bad mistake ended his effort and left Persian War clear.
 Chorus put in a good run at the last flight, but Persian War repelled him to win by four lengths.
 John Oaksey wrote of the win in Horse and Hound, “Here beyond argument was a truly great performance”.

 Persian War's season ended with two thirds in France, behind Orvilliers in the Prix La Barka and Grande Course de Haies d’Auteuil (French Champion Hurdle).